Fuyukai/pg-purepy/docs/api-lowlevel.rst

 Finally, you need to read incoming data from the server, and feed it into the protocol machine for later processing.
-This data won't actually be processed until you call :meth:`~SansIOClient.next_event` in the next iteration of the loop.
+This data won't actually be processed until you call :meth:`~.SansIOClient.next_event` in the next iteration of the loop.

 .. code-block:: python3